 Rochester has no shortage of splashy swimming options.
 Choose any of the city’s welcoming public spots, including the Silver Lake Pool & Kiddie Pool, Soldier's Field Pool, the Rochester-Olmsted Rec Center, the Rochester Area Family YMCA, the Rochester Athletic Club, and the Northgate Health Center.
 In the summer, visitors can take a dip at the lakeside Foster Arend Beach.

 Cold weather recreation includes three outdoor public skating rinks and seven outdoor hockey rinks, as well as indoor ice at Rochester-Olmsted Recreation Center.
 Parks and Rec maintains several trails for corss-country skiing as well as two hills for sledding.

 Indoors and Out

 Enjoy a stroll through one of Rochester’s 100-plus park sites and more than 85 miles of paved walking trails, or traverse 12.5-mile Douglas State trail that begins in Rochester, stretches through Douglas and ends in Pine Island.
-The Douglas State Trail offers snowmobiling and skiing in the winter, but if the temperatures are dropping, stay warm in the city’s vast network of skyways and subterranean walkways downtown.
-In addition, the region is packed with local game, including Canadian geese, ducks and pheasant, with several guided hunt services available.
+The Douglas State Trail offers snowmobiling and skiing in the winter, but if the temperatures are just too low, stay warm while walking the city’s vast network of skyways and subterranean walkways downtown or hit the lanes at the newly renovated Bowlocity Entertainment Center,

 Rochester offers plenty of opportunities to take in baseball games with the Rochester Honkers and Royals hitting the diamond in town.
 Ice hockey fans love catching all the action of MnJHL favorites, the Minnesota Ice Hawks.